robenkleene/software-references/excel/excel-macros.md

 - Ribbon `Developer > Macros`, click the `-` button.

+## Keyboard Shortcuts

+All keyboard shortcuts must be `⌥⌘` and a letter key.

 ## Storing

 - **This Workbook**: The macro can be used if this workbook is open.